 Painful emotions burden us.
 They develop from experience with trauma, loss, rejection, abandonment and failure.
 When we don’t heal ourselves of these emotional wounds, neurosis can develop.
 Swiss psychiatrist Carl Gustav Jung said, “Neurosis is always a substitute for legitimate suffering.”
-We suffer and for good reason.
+(Psychology and Religion, 1960) We suffer and for good reason.
 Maybe physical or emotional harm happened to us, our parents divorced, we failed at a business or our spouse rejected us.
 As a result, we may numb or mask our emotional distress with addiction, denial, anger, a closed heart, or some other form of self-harm, limiting our progress in life.

 To face our emotional wounds is one of life’s most courageous acts.
 It’s also our most important work because it means living a more authentic life, a life rooted in our values, talents and desires.
 Finding our truest selves means first becoming conscious of the beliefs we created out of what happened to us.
 You see, it’s not the event that causes our continual suffering but rather the beliefs we created to cope and make sense out of the event where we suffer the most.
 We believe we are worthless, not good enough, damaged in some way, but it’s simply not true.